protegeproject/swrltab-plugin/README.md

 #### Installing Plugin

 On build completion the ```target``` directory will contain a swrltab-plugin-${version}.jar file.
+The JAR contains both SWRLTab and SQWRLTab plugins.

 This JAR is generated in the OSGi bundle format required by Protégé's plugin-in mechanism.

-To install this plug-in into your local Protégé, copy the JAR file from the target directory to the "plugins" subdirectory of your Protégé installation (e.g., /Applications/Protege-5.0.0-beta-21/plugins/).
+To install these plugins into your local Protégé, copy the JAR file from the target directory to the "plugins" subdirectory of your Protégé installation (e.g., /Applications/Protege-5.0.0-beta-21/plugins/).

-#### View the Plugin in Protégé
+#### View the Plugins in Protégé

-Launch your Protégé distribution.
-Select About Protégé from the Protégé menu to verify successful installation:

-The  bundle contains:

-+ Two custom tabs - "SWRLTab" and "SQWRLTab".
 Enable either tab via the Window | Tabs menu.

 #### Example plug-in screenshots